Budgeting For a New Dog

 Paying monthly for pet insurance, while the dog is young, could save an owner hundreds or thousands of dollars as a dog continues to age as well.
 (Generally, pet insurance costs less when a dog is younger).
 This kind of policy typically costs between $38 and $56 per month.

 Pet insurance may cover things like ingesting harmful items or food, accidents, urgent care, and — in some cases — preventative medicine.
-The cost of pet insurance can vary by breed, age, and any other health history.
+The cost of pet insurance can vary significantly by your pet’s breed, age, and any other health history.

 It can be wise to save up an emergency fund for pet-related expenses.
 Things just tend to happen with dogs around.
-They can accidentally knock things over with their tales, swallow objects. and need an emergency vet visit.
-Dogs can do a lot of damage in a short amount of time (ahem, chewed up leather shoes, ahem).
+They can accidentally knock things over with their tails, swallow objects. and need an emergency vet visit.
+Dogs can do a lot of damage in a short amount of time (ahem, chewed up leather shoes).

 But, guess what?
-Having some financial discipline and going to that trouble can be worth it for a lick on the face, a little playtime, and coming home to a happy dog.
+Having some financial discipline can be worth it for a lick on the face, a little playtime, and coming home to a happy dog.
 Planning ahead for a pet budget can help new owners focus on those tail-wagging moments with Fido instead of stressing over canine costs.

 The Takeaway